agustrionopj/NEW-BosschaWeb/content/en/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Tautan"
+title = "Links"
-subtitle = "Tautan institusi dan media Astronomi"
+subtitle = "Astronomy media and institution"

 [content]
   # Page type to display.
 E.g. project.